 Refrigeration: The Key to Food Safety and Quality

-If you are a food business owner, you know just how vital your walk-in cooler is.
-The importance of refrigerators in food operations cannot be understated.
-Not only does it hold all of your food and supplies, but as one Reddit’er recently shared, it also acts as a “rage room.”
+If you’re a food business owner, you know just how vital your walk-in cooler is—the importance of refrigerators in food operations cannot be understated.

-The CEO of Scoma’s Restaurant, Tom Creedon, mentioned how important it is for newer restaurant owners to create a relationship with their refrigeration.
+The CEO of Scoma’s Restaurant, Tom Creedon, mentioned how important it is for new restaurant owners to create a relationship with their refrigeration system.

 “I think if you’re starting, it’s probably refrigeration you should put in,” he said.
 “It isn’t always great at first.
 You have balance problems like maintaining the temperature.
 [Refrigeration] has different types of controls.”

-Refrigeration has its downfalls, however.
-Maintenance can be pricey and energy intensive.
-Cooling energy consumption accounts for 44% of food service costs, the largest share of any source.
-Walk-in coolers are built to last longer than home refrigerators, but if not cared for, they can break down.
+Refrigeration has its downfalls.
+Maintenance can be pricey and energy-intensive.
+Cooling energy consumption accounts for 44% of food service costs—the largest share of any source.
+While walk-in coolers are built to last longer than home refrigerators, they can still break down if not cared for properly.

 Some of the most common reasons coolers stop working are: